shadow006tr/BlockChain/README.md

  The app is built of the following classes:

-> Block class, for creating chains in the blockchain
+> Block class, creating the blockchain and printing info about each block added

+> BlockChain class which holds the BlockChain Arraylist of blocks and some info

+> BlockChainLoader class which manages saving and loading blockchains from a file

 > Hash class, holding the SHA-256 encoding function